eburakova/eburakova/README.md

 Hello there!
 I am Ekaterina (Katja), I am 30 y.o. and just got my Dr. rer. nat. title for a work in solid-state protein NMR spectroscopy.

-👩‍🎓 In my doctoral years, I focussed on the applicability and adaptation of existing routines relating protein geometry with the raw data (the sets of chemical shifts) for heterogeneous samples.
-Besides, I explored and proposed novel heterogeneity metrics.
+👩‍🎓 In my doctoral years, I focussed on the applicability and adaptation of existing routines relating protein geometry with the experimental data (the sets of chemical shifts) for highly statically disordered samples.
+I explored and proposed metrics for residue-wise *degree of disorder*.
 This was a largely interdisciplinary project that combined the domains of quantum physics, molecular biology as well as computer science and programming.

 🐠 Currently I am a part of the Data Science Bootcamp @ [neue fische](https://github.com/neuefische), where I polish my old skills and learn new ones.